Turn Me On (David Guetta song): Composition

 "Turn Me On" is an EDM song and features Minaj on vocals.
 It is the second track from Nothing but the Beat that features Minaj, along with the single "Where Them Girls At".
-The song is written in the key of C minor, with a simple chord sequence of C minor-Bb major-Ab major.
+The song is written in the key of C minor, with a simple chord sequence of C minor-B♭ major-A♭ major.
 It is written in common time with a moderate dance groove of 128 beats per minute.
 Nicki Minaj's vocals span from G_{3} to E♭_{5} in the song.